-J. PROMOTE SUSTAINABLE LAND USE AND GROWTH MANAGEMENT

-Goal: Community character, lifestyles, economies, and natural assets will be preserved by managing growth and using land in a sustainable manner.

-COUNTYWIDE POLICY PLAN S N/S N/A (Key: $S = Supportive$, $N/S = Not Supportive$, $N/A = Not Applicable$) Objective: (1) Improve land use management and implement a directed-growth strategy.
-X Policies: (a) Establish, map, and enforce urban- and rural-growth limits.
+J. PROMOTE SUSTAINABLE LAND USE AND GROWTH MANAGEMENT Goal: Community character, lifestyles, economies, and natural assets will be preser growth and using land in a sustainable manner. ved by n nanaging Objective: (1) Improve land use management and implement a directed-growth strategy.
+X Policies: 11 (a) Establish, map, and enforce urban- and rural-growth limits.
 X (b) Direct urban and rural growth to designated areas.
-X (c) Limit the number of visitor-accommodation units and facilities in Community Plan Areas.
-X (d) Maintain a sustainable balance between the resident, part-time resident, and visitor populations.
-X (e) Encourage redevelopment and infill in existing communities on lands intended for urban use to protect productive farm land and open-space resources.
-X (f) Discourage new entitlements for residential, resort, or commercial development along the shoreline.
-1 X (g) Restrict development in areas that are prone to natural hazards, disasters, or sea-level rise.
-X (h) Direct new development in and around communities with existing infrastructure and service capacity, and protect natural, scenic, shoreline, and cultural resources.
-X (i) Establish and maintain permanent open space between communities to protect each community's identity.
-X (j) Support the dedication of land for public uses.
+X (c) Limit the number of visitor-accommodation units and facilities in Community Plan Areas. Х (d) Maintain a sustainable balance between the resident, part-time resident, and visitor populations. Х (e) Encourage redevelopment and infill in existing communities on lands intended for urban use to protect productive farm land and open-space resources. Х (f) Discourage new entitlements for residential, resort, or commercial development along the shoreline.
+X (g) Restrict development in areas that are prone to natural hazards, disasters, or sea-level rise. Х (h) Direct new development in and around communities with existing infrastructure and service capacity, and protect natural, scenic, shoreline, and cultural resources. Х (i) Establish and maintain permanent open space between communities to protect each community's identity. Х (j) Support the dedication of land for public uses.
 X (k) Preserve the public's rights of access to and continuous lateral access along all shorelines.
-X (l) Enable existing and future communities to be self-sufficient through sustainable land use planning and management practices.
-X (m) Protect summits, slopes, and ridgelines from inappropriate development.
+X (l) Enable existing and future communities to be self-sufficient through sustainable land use planning and management practices. Х (m) Protect summits, slopes, and ridgelines from inappropriate development.
 X Implementing Actions: (a) Regularly update urban- and rural-growth boundaries and their maps.
 X (b) Establish transfer and purchase of development rights programs.
 X (c) Develop and adopt a green infrastructure plan.
 X (d) Develop studies to help determine a sustainable social, environmental, and economic carrying capacity for each island X (e) Identify and define resort-destination areas.
 X